-Q: Can you talk a little about your background and how you came to found Artwork Conversion Services?
+Q: Can you talk a little about your background and how you came to found Artwork Conversion Software?

 I have a BS/MS in Electrical Engineering from UCLA (1978).
 My founding partner, Antonio Morawski, has a BS from Loyola and a MS from UCLA from around the same time period.
 I cut my teeth at TRW Semiconductor in Southern Calif starting in 1976 as a student.
 When I graduated I continued on there until 1980 as an RF design engineer, as did Antonio–we met at TRW.